-Vice Chairman Ognio stated the problem was that was not the case.
+Vice Chairman Ognio stated that was not the problem.
 He stated that they would lobby the representative to raise the maximum, which was what happened.
 The maximum was raised.

 Commissioner Brown stated that it could go up again, he would not deny that.